D-side/skillforest/README.md

 ## Rationale

 Many attempts have been made to "gamify" the process of gaining technical skills.
-Most of them are fairly direct translations of in-game concepts to real-world skills: achievements, levels, etc. But applying the same concepts to actual skills are a **big simplification**.
+Most of them are fairly direct translations of in-game concepts to real-world skills: achievements, levels, etc. But applying the same concepts to actual skills is a **big simplification**.
 So big that it doesn't look right in many ways.

 The birth of this concept was "triggered" by a suggestion on [meta.ru.StackOverflow][3] to gather community-maintained "lists of skills and knowledge", loosely divided into levels of "beginner", "intermediate" and "advanced", with relevant materials available for every point.